Randal Grichuk Player Props: Rockies vs. Marlins

 - The Marlins have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender 110 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Marlins pitchers combine to surrender 111 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- The Marlins will send Cueto (0-1) to the mound for his second start of the season.

-- His last appearance was in relief on Sunday when the right-hander threw three scoreless innings against the Baltimore Orioles while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.